wombleton/gitlaw-nz/acts/B/Building Research Levy Act 1969.md

     *   (b) to any disclosure of information made for the purpose of any legal proceedings pursuant to this Act or any other Act, or for the purposes of any report of any such proceedings.

-    (5) If any person wilfully fails to comply with any requirements made under subsection (1) or subsection (2), he commits an offence and is liable on summary conviction to a fine not exceeding $200, or on a second or subsequent conviction $400\.
+    (5) If any person wilfully fails to comply with any requirements made under subsection (1) or subsection (2), he commits an offence and is liable on conviction to a fine not exceeding $200, or on a second or subsequent conviction $400\.

     (6) If any person---